We are pleased to announce the introduction of mobile friendly responsive design to our site!

 To qualify, temperature data, soil temperatures and evaporation must fit the following rule: "If more than 3 consecutive daily values are missing or more than 5 daily values in total in a given month are missing, the monthly mean should not be computed and the year-month mean should be considered missing."
 This is referred to as the "3/5" rule.
 For total precipitation, degree-days, and "days with" calculations, no missing days are allowed.

 Once the months that qualify are determined, a similar "3/5" rule is also applied to the number of monthly average or total values in the thirty-year period.
-For instance, to meet this WMO standard, the "normal" value of a monthly element, such as the normal rainfall amount for May, can have no more than 3 consecutive, or 5 in total, missing rainfall values in any month of May between 1971 to 2000.
-For the purposes of the Canadian Climate Normals, calculated for 1971 to 2000, locations or climate stations, which meet to these WMO standards, are referred to as Class "A".
+For instance, to meet this WMO standard, the "Normal" value of a monthly element, such as the Normal rainfall amount for May, can have no more than 3 consecutive, or 5 in total, missing rainfall values in any month of May between 1971 to 2000.
+For the purposes of the Canadian Climate Normals, calculated for 1971 to 2000 and 1981 to 2010, locations or climate stations, which meet to these WMO standards, are referred to as Class "A".

 - Date modified: